mileshenrichs/QuiFFT/README.md

     double amplitude;
 }
 ```
 The `frequency` variable indicates the start (lower) value of the bin range in Hertz.
 The `amplitude` variable is what we're really interested in -- it represents the power of the frequencies within this bin from the time-domain sampling window.
-For example, if you wanted to make a frequency spectrum visualizer, the `amplitude` values of each `FrequencyBin` would lie along the y-axis of the spectrum graph.
+If you wanted to make a frequency spectrum visualizer, for example, the `amplitude` values of each `FrequencyBin` would lie along the y-axis of the spectrum graph.
 By default, amplitude values are in decibels (dB), but this can be changed through simple [configuration of the FFT parameters](#configuring-fft-parameters).

 #### Full FFT
 The Full FFT is not an output object of QuiFFT, but instead one of two methods for computing FFTs.
 The Full FFT reads the entire audio file into memory, then computes and stores each FFT frame (output of FFT applied to a single sampling window), finally returning an array of all FFT frames for the entire audio file when it completes.
 As mentioned in the introduction to this setting, if you fear this all-at-once computation will violate space constraints, it would be preferable to use the [FFT Stream](#fft-stream) method instead.